About Me – Childhood

 Available on Amazon – In Dark of Night When Words Fail Voice of Jesus Pray For Me

 I consider this blog one part of a grand, God-led continuation and blossoming of that whole painful but more importantly, fruitful process.
 Looking back, I can see the greater good of God’s plan.
-He has moved me into a new role, perfectly intertwining my faith, writing and teaching.
-What I have come realize is that the lessons I learned from my teaching experiences can also be applied to my writing.
+He has moved me into a new role, perfectly intertwining my faith, writing, and teaching.
+What I have come to realize is that the lessons I learned from my teaching experiences can also be applied to my writing.
 In God’s economy, nothing goes to waste.
 I still use words to teach and learn, but now my words are from God’s Word, the Bible.
-I still connect with people who desire to learn and grow, only in this setting we make up a classroom of Jesus-students, helping each other make the most of each day as we run toward a prize that’s even better than recess, Jesus Christ Himself!
+I still connect with people who desire to learn and grow, only in this setting we make up a classroom of Jesus’ students, helping each other make the most of each day as we run toward a prize that’s even better than recess, Jesus Christ Himself!

 The devotionals, prayers, and poems I have written on this blog are the result of ongoing daily Bible reading, prayer, singing to the Lord, and inviting the infusion of the Holy Spirit into every syllable, space, and utterance.
 I pray that these words will help you to see, know, and love Jesus more.
 I am convinced He can provide you with the comfort, faith, hope, and strength that He gave to me, even if you are facing the darkest of times.
 Join me in a feast of eternal proportions!
 Follow me here and together we will taste and see that the Lord is good!
 Psalm 34:8

 I would like to extend my heartfelt appreciation to:

-Christian Speaker and Author Julie Dibble, who gently and repeatedly invited me to start a blog.
+Christian Speaker and Author Julie Dibble, gently and repeatedly invited me to start a blog.
 Julie has a powerful blog herself, Julie Dibble as well as a poetry blog Faith Hope and Poetry which will stir the fires of your faith.